 There is a wide range of other research tools available.

-An example is the Market Scanner where you can filter for different assets.
-For example, you can filter stocks by sector, price, volume, etc. You can use this tool for other asset classes as well, like bonds, futures, CFDs.
+An example is the Market Scanner, where you can filter stocks by various criteria such as sector, price, volume, etc. You can use this tool for other asset classes as well, like bonds, futures or CFDs.

-LYNX has good customer support, you can contact them in local languages.
-Unfortunately, it is not available 24/7.
+LYNX has good customer service, including local language support, but unfortunately it is not available 24/7.

-LYNX's live chat is available on the local websites for Austria, Belgium, Czech Republic, Finland, Germany, The Netherlands, Slovakia, and Switzerland.
-We tested the Dutch one, where the response time was fast but the relevancy was very poor.
-We only got an automated response from the chatbot, referring to Investopedia articles.
+LYNX's live chat is available on the local websites for Austria, Belgium, Czech Republic, Finland, Germany, The Netherlands, Slovakia and Switzerland.
+We tested the Dutch one, where the response time was fast but the relevancy of the answers was very poor.
+We only got an automated response from the chatbot, pointing to Investopedia articles.

 LYNX phone support was also fast and we got relevant answers.

 Email responses generally took 1 business day.
-The answers to our questions were relevant.
+The answers to our questions were likewise relevant.

-LYNX education is mid-range.
-You can open a demo account but most of the educational content is only available in local languages.
+LYNX's education content is mid-range.
+You can open a demo account, but most educational material is only available in local languages.